autoplot/documentation/javadoc/org/das2/system/DefaultMonitorFactory.md

+# org.das2.system.DefaultMonitorFactory

-# org.das2.system.DefaultMonitorFactoryProvided so we could look at monitors leftover when debugging.
+Provided so we could look at monitors leftover when debugging.
 Note Autoplot appears to get old monitors from here

-DefaultMonitorFactory( )
+# DefaultMonitorFactory( )

 ***